CHEESE BALLS with GRAPES and PISTACHIOS

 How to prepare cheese balls with grapes and pistachios

 • First, wash the grapes well under running water, dry them with a clean cloth, and separate the berries from the bunch.
-Put the cream cheese in a bowl along with the grated Parmesan cheese (or Pecorino) and mix with a spoon until you get a homogeneous and lump-free mixture.
+Place the spreadable cheese in a bowl along with the grated Parmesan (or Pecorino) and mix with a spoon until you get a smooth, lump-free mixture.
 If you like, add a pinch of pepper or paprika.

-• Take a small amount of cheese mixture (about a teaspoon), lightly flatten it on the palm of your hand, and place a grape in the center.
+• Take a small amount of cheese mixture (about a teaspoon), flatten it slightly in the palm of your hand, and place a grape in the center.
 Close the cheese around the grape, forming a ball that completely covers it.
 Gently roll the ball between the palms of your hands to make it more compact and smooth.
-Place the balls on a plate as you prepare them, until you run out of ingredients.
+Place the balls on a plate as you prepare them until you have used up the ingredients.

-• Finely chop the toasted pistachios (or use the ready-made pistachio granules).
-Transfer the granules to a plate and roll the cheese balls, one by one, inside, pressing slightly to adhere the granules well over the entire surface.
-Once done, put the balls in the fridge for at least 10 minutes to firm them up.
-Serve them on a serving plate or in chocolate paper cups for an extra elegant touch.
+• Finely chop the toasted pistachios (or use ready-made pistachio granules).
+Transfer the granules to a plate and roll each cheese ball in it, pressing lightly to make the granules adhere well to the entire surface.
+Once done, place the balls in the refrigerator for at least 10 minutes to firm up.
+Serve them on a serving platter or in chocolate cups for an even more elegant touch.

 NOTES

-CREAM CHEESE: I usually use Philadelphia-type cheese but as long as it is of good quality, any brand is fine.
+SPREADABLE CHEESE: I usually use Philadelphia-type cheese, but as long as it’s good quality, any brand is fine.
 You can replace it with mascarpone.
-For a stronger taste, add 1.8 oz of Gorgonzola to the cream cheese.
+For a stronger taste, add 1.75 oz of Gorgonzola to the spreadable cheese.

-PARMESAN: For a stronger taste, you can completely replace it with Pecorino, or do half and half, or even omit this ingredient entirely and just add a pinch of salt to the cream cheese.
+PARMESAN: For a stronger taste, you can completely replace it with Pecorino, or do half and half, or even completely omit this ingredient and simply add a pinch of salt to the spreadable cheese.

-GRAPES: Any type of table grapes is fine, whether white or black or a mix of both.
-For better visual effect, try to pick berries that are roughly the same size.
+GRAPES: Any type of table grapes is fine, whether white, black, or a mix of both.
+For a better visual effect, try to select berries that are more or less the same size.

-PISTACHIOS: You can use either whole toasted pistachios and then cut them into very small pieces with a knife, or to speed up the process and have a more uniform product, directly buy pistachio granules.
+PISTACHIOS: You can use whole toasted pistachios and then chop them into very small pieces with a knife, or to save time and also have a more homogeneous product, buy ready-made pistachio granules.
 Almond, walnut, or hazelnut granules are also fine.

 STORAGE

-The Cheese Balls with Grapes covered in pistachios can be stored in the fridge, closed in an airtight container for up to 3 days.
+Cheese Balls with Grapes coated in pistachios can be stored in the fridge, sealed in an airtight container for up to 3 days.

-Savory version: For an extra touch of saltiness, you can replace the grape with a pitted olive or a piece of sun-dried tomato in oil.
-In this case, you can also replace the Parmesan with a sprinkle of chopped herbs such as chives or parsley.
+Savory version: For an extra touch of savoriness, replace the grape with a pitted olive or a piece of sun-dried tomato in oil.
+In this case, you can also replace the Parmesan with a sprinkle of chopped herbs like chives or parsley.

 With other fruits: Instead of grapes, you can use a piece of melon, a pitted cherry, or a blackberry or blueberry.